charan2711/Diabetes-Classification/README.md

 It can be found [here](https://www.kaggle.com/uciml/pima-indians-diabetes-database)

 ## Results
-I have used KNN classification <br/>
+I have used KNN classification for this problem. <br/>
 Achieved  accuracy of 81.81%
 <br/>
 Achieved F1-Score of 69.59%